-Arias’ Guatemala office is a regular actor in large cross-border M&A transactions, having consistently demonstrated its prowess in this area.
-A core component of the firm’s transactional capabilities lies in its well-integrated regional network of offices, allowing it to take on a host of cross-border work.
-Meanwhile, the banking and finance team remains a strong component of the firm.
+Thanks to a combination of top-notch legal expertise and extensive industry knowledge, Arias (Guatemala) has earned a coveted position as one of the leading firms in the local market.
+This office is regularly involved in large cross-border M&A transactions, having consistently demonstrated its capabilities in this area.
+A core component of the firm’s transactional prowess lies in its well-integrated regional network of offices, allowing it to take on a host of multi-jurisdictional work.

-In the light of such investments and positive client reception, it is unsurprising to see the firm among the most popular in the region.
-According to an in-house counsel research conducted by the Latin American Corporate Counsel Association, which is affiliated to Latin Lawyer, Arias represents 11 of the 100 biggest companies in Latin America, positioning it among the top three most popular firms in the region.
+In the light of such investments and positive client reception, it is no big surprise that the firm is among the most sought-after legal providers in Central America.
+According to in-house counsel research conducted by the Latin American Corporate Counsel Association (LACCA), which is affiliated to Latin Lawyer, Arias represents 13 of the 100 biggest companies in Latin America, positioning it among the three most popular Central American firms among these businesses.

-Arias has offices in the capital cities of Costa Rica, El Salvador, Honduras, Panama, Nicaragua and Guatemala, and an additional office in San Pedro Sula, Honduras.
+Arias has offices in the capital cities of Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama, and an additional office in San Pedro Sula, Honduras.

 The firm is a member of the Pacific Rim Advisory Council and the World Law Group.